DP World

-DP World is a multinational logistics company based in Dubai, United Arab Emirates.
+DP World is an Emirati multinational logistics company based in Dubai, United Arab Emirates.
 It specialises in cargo logistics, port terminal operations, maritime services and free trade zones.
 Formed in 2005 by the merger of Dubai Ports Authority and Dubai Ports International, DP World handles 70 million containers that are brought in by around 70,000 vessels annually.
 This equates to roughly 10% of global container traffic accounted for by their 82 marine and inland terminals present in over 40 countries.
 Until 2016, DP World was primarily a global port operator, but since then, it has acquired other companies up and down the value chain.

+Sultan Ahmed bin Sulayem became chairman of DP World in 2007.
+He has been credited with transforming DP World from a regional ports operator into a global logistics firm.
+Sulayem resigned from DP World in 2026 after it came to light that Sulayem had an extensive relationship with disgraced child sex offender Jeffrey Epstein.

 History

 Early history

 Dubai Ports International (DPI) was founded in 1999.
 Its first project was at Jeddah, Saudi Arabia, collaborating with a local partner on the South Container Terminal (SCT).
 DPI then began operations at the ports of Djibouti in 2000, Vizag, India in 2002 and Constanța, Romania in 2003.
 In January 2005, DPI acquired CSX World Terminals (CSX WT).
 In September 2005 Dubai Ports International officially merged with the Dubai Ports Authority to form DP World.
 The rapid expansion through acquisition continued in March 2006 when DP World purchased the fourth largest ports operator in the world, P&O, for £3.9 billion.